galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-We get similar results than with Summary and statistics: Iris Setosa can clearly be distingished from Iris versicolor and
+We get similar results than with Summary and statistics: *Iris setosa* can clearly be distingished from *Iris versicolor* and
-> > iris virginica.
-We can also see that Sepal width and length are not sufficient features to differentiate Iris versicolor from Iris
+> > *Iris virginica*.
+We can also see that sepal width and length are not sufficient features to differentiate *Iris versicolor* from *Iris
-> > virginica.
+> > virginica*.
 > > 2. **Scatterplot w ggplot2** {% icon tool %} with the following parameters:
 > >  - *Input tabular dataset*: {% icon param-file %}: select **iris clean**
 > >  - *"Column to plot on x-axis"*: `3`